Smooth locus of twisted affine Schubert varieties and twisted affine Demazure modules: Smooth locus of twisted affine Schubert varieties

 Case (2): $ \bar{\lambda}-\bar{\mu}=\sum_{j=i}^\ell \gamma_j$ and $\mu=\sum_{k=1}^{i-1 } a_k\varpi_k$ with all $a_k>0$, for some $1\leq i\leq \ell$.
 In this case, $\bar{\mu}'=0$ and $\bar{\lambda}'=\sum_{j=i}^\ell \gamma_j$.
 Thus, we are reduced to consider the singularity of quasi-minuscule affine Schubert variety $\overline{\Gr}_{\mathscr{M}}^{\bar{\lambda}' }$.
 It was observed by Richarz (using \cite[Prop 4.16]{Arz}) that the variety $\overline{\Gr}_{\mathscr{M}}^{\bar{\lambda}' }$ is smooth.
 We give a different argument here.
 We consider the parahoric group scheme $\mathscr{G}={\rm Res}_{\mathcal{O}/\bar{\mathcal{O} } } (G_\mathcal{O})^\sigma$, and let $\overline{\Gr}_{\mathscr{G}}^ {\bar{\lambda}}$ be the quasi-minuscule Schubert variety.
 Let $\fg_{\mathrm{i}}$ be the eigenspace of $\sigma$ on the Lie algebra $\fg$ of eigenvalue $\mathrm{i}=\sqrt{-1}$.
 The vector space $\fg_{\mathrm{i}}$ consists of two $G^\sigma$-orbits, as $\fg_{\mathrm{i}}$ is actually the standard representation of $G^\sigma={\rm Sp}_{2\ell}$ which is of dimension $2\ell$.
 Thus, any element in $\fg_{\mathrm{i}}$ is nilpotent.
 Then we consider a $G^\sigma$-equivariant embedding $\mathfrak{g}_{\mathrm{i}}\to {\Gr}_{\mathscr{G}}$ given by $x\mapsto {\rm exp}(( {\rm ad } x)t^{-1}) \cdot e_{0}\in {\Gr}_{\mathscr{G}}$, where $e_0$ is the base point in $\Gr_{\mathscr{G}}$, and we regard ${\rm ad} x$ as an element in $G=G_{ad}$.
 Since $e_\ell+ e_{\ell+1}\in \fg_\mathrm{i}$, and $\{ e_\ell+ e_{\ell+1}, f_\ell+f_{\ell+1}, h_{\ell}+h_{\ell+1} \}$ form a $sl_2$-triple, one may check easily that $\fg_\mathrm{i}$ is mapped into $\overline{\Gr}_{\mathscr{G}}^{\gamma_\ell}=\overline{\Gr}_{\mathscr{G}}^{\bar{\lambda}}$, in particular $0\mapsto e_0$.
 By comparing their dimensions and $G^\sigma$-equivariance, one may see this is an open embedding.
 Thus, $\overline{\Gr}_{\mathscr{G}}^{\bar{\lambda}}$ is smooth.

 \end{proof} \begin{remark} When $\mathscr{G}$ is absolutely special of type $A_{2\ell}^{(2)}$, the smooth locus of twisted affine Schubert variety $\overline{\Gr}_{\scrG}^{\bar{\lambda}} $ is the big cell.
 This was proved by Richarz in \cite{Ri2}.
-The idea is to use Levi reduction lemma of Malkin-Ostrik-Vybonov and Stembridge's combinatorial result \cite[Theorem 2.8]{St} to reduce to split rank one cases, in particular the case $A_{2}^{(2)}$ (a proof of this case also appears in \cite[Prop.7.1]{HR}), and the quasi-minuscule Schubert variety (a strong result of this case was proved by Zhu \cite{Zh2} that this variety is not Gorenstein).
+The idea is to use Levi reduction lemma of Malkin-Ostrik-Vybornov and Stembridge's combinatorial result \cite[Theorem 2.8]{St} to reduce to split rank one cases, in particular the case $A_{2}^{(2)}$ (a proof of this case also appears in \cite[Prop.7.1]{HR}), and the quasi-minuscule Schubert variety (a strong result of this case was proved by Zhu \cite{Zh2} that this variety is not Gorenstein).
 For the remaining cases, one can use non-triviality of Kazhdan-Lusztig polynomials, cf.\,\cite[Prop.6.4.3]{MOV}. \end{remark} \begin{remark} One can define the affine Grassmannian $\Gr_{\scrG}$ and twisted affine Schubert varieties $\overline{\Gr}_{\scrG}^{\bar{\lambda}} $ of the special parahoric group scheme $\mathscr{G}$ with the base field $\mathrm{k}$ of characteristic $p$.
 In \cite[Section 6]{HR}, when $p\not= r$, Haines and Richarz reduced the question of the smooth locus of the $\overline{\Gr}_{\scrG}^{\bar{\lambda}} $ over characteristic p to characteristic zero case.
-In fact, by the work of Louren\c{c}o \cite{Lo}, one may construct a global twisted affine Schubert variety over $\mathbb{Z}$ so that the base change to the field $\mathrm{k}$ of characteristic $p$ (including $p=r$) is the given twisted affine Schubert variety defined over $\mathrm{k}$.
-By the work of Haines-Richarz-Louren\c{c}o \cite{HLR} the normal affine Schubert varieties in bad prime are also smooth. \end{remark}
+In fact, by the work of Louren\c{c}o \cite{Lo}, one may construct a global twisted affine Schubert variety over $\mathbb{Z}$ so that the base change to the field $\mathrm{k}$ of characteristic $p$ (including $p=r$) is the given twisted affine Schubert variety defined over $\mathrm{k}$. \end{remark}